-If the Community Interest Seat seat is vacant for sixty (60) days it can be filled by a Community Organization (refer to D).
+\If the Community Interest Seat (F) is vacant for sixty (60) days it can be filled by a Community Organization (refer to D).
+The Community Interest Seat (F) requires all candidates to meet the definition of "community interest stakeholders" in Article IV.